santosh-sambhavani/DSA/interview-patterns/shortest-path.md

             for neighbour, neighbourProb in graph[currNode]:
                 newProb = currProb * neighbourProb
-                if neighbour not in visited:
-                    heapq.heappush(pq, (-newProb, neighbour))
+                if neighbour not in visited and maxProb[neighbour] < newProb: heapq.heappush(pq, (-newProb, neighbour))

         return 0